kiranchintala/service-catalogue/readme.md

 ## Overview

-The Service Catalogue is a Spring Boot microservice that provides a RESTful API for managing services offered by a business.
+The Service Catalogue is a Spring Boot microservice that provides a RESTful API for managing services offered by MTBS.
 It supports full CRUD operations (Create, Read, Update, Delete) with pagination support and comprehensive error handling.

 **Version**: 1.0-SNAPSHOT
 **Base URL**: `http://localhost:8081`